 For those of you who took the LSAT today, congratulations!
 Here are a few things you may want to consider, regardless of how well you feel you did:

-6. Finally, don’t stress about it.
+7. Finally, although you have some important decisions to make, don’t stress about it.
 Stressing about a test you already took will do you absolutely no good.
 The only thing it will do is make the next few weeks of your life a lot more unpleasant, and you will get nothing in return.
 You’ve earned the right to relax a little and enjoy the rest of your day!

 Questions?
 Please feel free to email email@example.com.
 Good luck!!